 Search for Databases by Keyword

 ARTstor is a digital library that contains hundreds of thousands of high-resolution images of art, architecture, and archaeological artifacts.
 Each image is accompanied by descriptive information.
-The Auraria Library's subscription to ARTstor also offers ArchiVision (architecture) and Shared Shelf (images created and shared by campus faculty).
-ARTstor includes an OIV (offline image viewer).
-Images may be viewed and analyzed in the OIV, using features such as zooming, panning, saving groups of images online for personal or shared use, or creating presentations to be delivered either online or offline.
-Some functionalities of ArtStor including creating folders and using the OIV are only available on laptop or desktop computer.
+Access to ARTstor also offers our institutional collections including ArchiVision (architecture) and Shared Shelf, aka the Auraria Digital Resources Collection (images created and shared by campus faculty).

 The original documents in this collection related to Empire Studies span five centuries and chart the rise and fall of empires, including the history of British imperialism and colonization.
 Topics range from the explorations of Columbus, Captain Cook, and others through decolonization in the second half of the twentieth century and debates over American imperialism.
 Documents include manuscripts, rare printed materials, periodicals, diaries, letters, and photographs with writings by both women and men from European and non-European perspectives.
 Useful secondary materials include essays from leading academics in the field, interactive maps, images, and chronologies detailing cultural, economic, and political aspects of numerous empires.